ssoher/com.sarpersoher.ide.sublimetext/README.md

 2) Click the `+` button on the top left of the package manager window.
 3) Select the option "Add package from git URL".
 4) Copy and paste the url of this repository `https://github.com/ssoher/com.sarpersoher.ide.sublimetext.git` and click the Add button.
 5) Once the package is downloaded and added to your project, open the Edit->Preferences->External Tools area.
-From the External Script Editor dropdown, select Browse and find your `sublime_text.exe` (`Sublime Text.app` if you are on macOS).
+From the External Script Editor dropdown, if it's not already discovered correctly, select Browse and find your `sublime_text.exe` (`Sublime Text.app` if you are on macOS).
 Your sublime-project file, csproj files and the sln file will be created automatically.
 There is also a `Regenerate project files` button to refresh solution related files at will.

 # How to Use
 1) `Assets->Open C# Project` opens the asssociated Sublime Text projects (sublime-project file created automatically at the root of your Unity project).